larytet/binlog/README.md

 # Limitations

 I did not test for Windows.

-Relies on the facts that
+The code relies on the facts that:

 *  the strings in Go are located in the same ELF file segment.
 *  Elf has a unique address for every string in the source code.